isomerpages/moe-hci/_about-us/Principal's Message.md

 <div style="text-align: justify;">
   <p>Welcome to Hwa Chong Institution!<br>Whenever I meet a Hwa Chong alumnus, each one of them never fails to speak fondly of his/her school experience and how Hwa Chong has made him/her into who he/she is today.
 Indeed, the Hwa Chong experience is a unique one, and every student who passes through the Hwa Chong gate has encountered episodes in school that are endearing and even life-transforming.</p>

 <p>It is therefore most heartening to see that the friendships and bonds that Hwa Chongians have forged through different generations remain strong.
-Many Hwa Chongians continue to serve the school and community long after they have left this campus, while inspiring their
+Many Hwa Chongians continue to serve the school and community long after they have left this campus, while inspiring their</p>

 So, what constitutes the Hwa Chong Spirit?